German Propaganda Archive Calvin University

 by Joseph Goebbels

-Here and there someone observes that this war has no parallel in history, and that therefore a reference to historical examples is not persuasive.
+Here and there someone observes that this war has no parallel in history and that, therefore, a reference to historical examples is not persuasive.
 The political-military situation of the Second Punic War or the Seven Years’ War differs greatly from the present, it is said.
 Both historically decisive struggles took place under different situations and conditions, particularly since modern technical warfare makes obsolete all previous conceptions of dramatic battles between peoples.
 These objections are not valid, just as the argument that one cannot stop an Anglo-American or Soviet tank by determination alone is not.
 To our knowledge no one has said that, only at the most that bravery is the foundation of the military testing of our people, and that each one of us is able to find a way to survive, even if the resources and opportunities to do that vary over time.
 In short, it all depends on whether a people whose life is threatened gives in to the danger or whether it uses all its strength to resist, and therefore overcomes even the most severe challenges and tests of nerve.

 Historical examples are not used to strengthen our fighting morale because they correspond in every detail to our people’s present fateful war against a world of enemies.
 It would be more than foolish to say that.
 We know that the three Punic Wars were waged to establish the Roman city state as the center of world rule, and that Prussia had to battle three times against shifting enemy coalitions to win Silesia and gain leadership of the at that time entirely defeated German Reich.
-It is clear that the battles of Roßbach and Leuthen and have very little in common with today’s battles on the Rhine or the Oder, and that modern battles of matériel take place under entirely different conditions and are fought with entirely different methods than the three Punic Wars or the three Silesian Wars, and that in this respect historical examples have relatively limited persuasive force.
+It is clear that the battles of Roßbach and Leuthen and have very little in common with today’s battles on the Rhine or the Oder, and that modern battles of matériel take place under entirely different conditions and are fought with entirely different methods than the three Punic Wars or the three Silesian Wars and that in this respect historical examples have relatively limited persuasive force.

 Other historical examples, however, provide lessons for today.
 Both as a people and a leadership, we can and must learn from them in both good and bad times.
 They provide guidelines for our behavior from events in the distant past that are indeed dissimilar in terms of the situation, yet are very much the same in terms of the ways that a people and its leadership must respond.
 In any event, we can always see that reading the letters and writings of Frederick the Great or Mommsen’s history of the Second Punic War give more strength in the critical phases of this war than reading the daily lies in the Anglo-American press.
 The former documents deal with historical events that can be seen in their full context.
 They have proved their truthfulness over two centuries or two millennia, while the latter are as long-lived as May flies.
 The war that we have to survive today is not limited to his current events.
 It would be more than dreadful were that the case.
 It has an historic dimension, as do all great and decisive battles between peoples.
 That is very difficult to see in the blood and tear covered face of this wild and dramatic time, but that is no proof that it does not exist.

 A new world will emerge from this war, whether for good or evil.
 If it ends with the victory of our enemies we Germans will be damned to a future of being the slaves and pack mules of the whole world.
 One does not need to ask our people whether they are willing to accept such a role.
 The only question today is which means and opportunities remain for us to stop that from happening.
 We always have more than enough of them if we keep a cool head and remain on our feet, regardless of the situation.
 The opportunities change daily, sometimes hourly.
 During the 18 years of the Second Punic War Rome suffered so many defeats that it more than once stood at the edge of the abyss.
 The cowards among its citizenry often had opportunity to speak of capitulating to Carthage.
 The decisive thing was that such voices found no audience in the Roman Senate or among the Roman people.
 Its men cursed and complained after terrible defeats and their women wept over fallen heroes, but then they went back to the battlefield or back to work.
-One does not have to tell us that there were no tanks back the.
+One does not have to tell us that there were no tanks back then.
 We know that.
 Hannibal, however, crossed the Alps with elephants, contrary to all thinking and expectations.
 Their sudden appearance in Northern Italy unleashed just as much fear and terror as does the unexpected appearance of Soviet or Anglo-American tanks.
-The event is fundamentally the same, and we are therefore of the opinion that the reaction must also be the same if we are to survive.
+The event is fundamentally the same, and we are, therefore, of the opinion that the reaction must also be the same if we are to survive.

 During the past two years both enemy and neutral countries have often told us that we were finished, even urgently advised us to capitulate unconditionally as quickly as possible.
 But just as often, have we not overcome the towering dangers that we faced?
 If one reads contemporary newspapers from the dark years of the Third Silesian War, one will find no voices that speak for Frederick.
 He was the only one who did not give up, and that was more important to the outcome of the Seven Years’ War and his victory than the fact that his enemies thought he had lost.
 One should not think us so stupid that we do not realize the differences between modern war and war in the eighteenth century.
 However, we absolutely reject the argument that technology and motorized warfare have fundamentally changed warfare itself, that earlier wars were determined by the steadfastness of the military leadership and warring peoples (which can hardly be denied given the results we can see), but that wars in our century are decided exclusively through resources and matériel.